 BZen positions its urban e-bikes as the perfect combination of traditional design and the latest technology.
 In addition to the intelligent battery management system, which ensures high performance with low energy consumption and is therefore ideal for city commuters, the bike also impresses with the quality feature Made in Europe.
 Through durable craftsmanship, stylish design, controlled added value and functional lightness.

-In order to represent the perfect replacement for public transport or the car, BZen offers three different models that can serve the needs of every city biker.
-While "Amsterdam" exudes the casualness of a Dutch bike in its classic design and is therefore the perfect option for relaxed tours, "Brussels" is a comfortable, modern city commuter.
-"Milano" is the sportiest model, elegant and agile for city traffic.
-The price of the models is just under 3.00 euros.
+In order to be the perfect replacement for public transport or the car, BZen offers three different models that can meet the needs of every city biker.
+While "Emilia" exudes the casualness of a Dutch bike in its classic design and is therefore the perfect option for relaxed tours, "Antonia" is a comfortable, modern city commuter.
+"Arthur" is the sportiest model, elegant and agile for city traffic.

 7. Coboc